Introduction and Subjects

 Further information about the classics department curriculum can be found in the curriculum documents available for download on the main curriculum page.

-Further information about the ICT department curriculum can be found in the curriculum documents available for download on the main curriculum page.
+Further information about the Computer Science department curriculum can be found in the curriculum documents available for download on the main curriculum page.

-The department runs many other half activities and the facility is open every afternoon for GCSE and A-Level pupils to pursue their own work.
+The department runs many other half activities including 3d printing clubs, young designers, digital product development and the facility is open every afternoon for pupils to pursue their own work.
+We encourage boys to enter national competitions and have had success in several, including ‘Landrover 4x4’ and the ‘Triumph Design Awards’.

-Further information about the design technology department curriculum can be found in the curriculum documents available for download on the main curriculum page.
+Further information about the design & technology department curriculum can be found in the curriculum documents available for download on the main curriculum page or up to date news and features can be found by following the department on twitter @abingdondesign.

 Drama has developed rapidly in recent years at Abingdon and there continues to be a strong demand for drama both as a curriculum subject, and as one of the School's most popular extra-curricular activities.

 Drama is taught throughout the School.
-All boys in first and second years receive one period of drama tuition each week.
-In the third year, boys may choose to study the subject in more depth as a preparation for the two-year GCSE course, which occupies the fourth and fifth years.
-A-level drama and theatre studies is a popular option in the sixth form which offers pupils experience of co-education through the involvement of girls from the neighbouring independent girls School of St. Helen and St. Katharine.
-The sixth form teaching is shared between the drama staff at both schools, and there is a strong tradition of collaborative partnership at this level.
+All boys in first and second year receive one period of drama each week, and are given grounding in key principles of drama and theatre such as physical theatre, improvisation and significant genres such as melodrama – the aim being to give them a wide-ranging theatrical experience which also encompasses transferable skills such as collaboration and creative thinking.
+In the Third Year, boys may choose to study the subject in more depth as a preparation for the two-year GCSE course, and will undertake longer-term devising projects around practitioners such as Stanislavski and Brecht, as well as rehearsing scripted texts for performance.
+A-level Drama and Theatre Studies is a popular option in the Sixth Form which offers pupils experience of co-education through the involvement of girls from the neighbouring independent girls’ school (St Helen and St Katharine).
+The sixth form teaching is shared between the drama staff at both schools, so boys and girls will have lessons on both sites, and there is a strong tradition of collaborative partnership at this level.
+We follow the Edexcel exam syllabus for both GCSE and A level.

 Further information about the drama department curriculum can be found in the curriculum documents available for download on the main curriculum page.

-Economics and Business Studies are taught at Sixth Form level, with approximately 50% of the Sixth Form electing to study one of these subjects.
-The study of Economics and Business Studies allows pupils to explore issues of historic and contemporary relevance, and it is important to us that they leave school with the ability to understand concepts that were previously foreign to them.
+The study of Economics and Business allows pupils to explore issues of global, historic and contemporary relevance, and it is important to us that they leave school with the ability to understand concepts that were previously foreign to them.
 However, we want pupils to go beyond a passive acceptance or understanding of ‘the facts’.
-It is vital that they grapple with the subtleties, complexities and value judgments implicit in Economics and Business Studies, so we seek to foster a spirit of inquiry that gives pupils the capacity to make critical judgments.
+It is vital that they grapple with the subtleties, complexities and value judgments implicit in Economics and Business, so we seek to foster a spirit of inquiry that gives pupils the capacity to make critical judgments.

 Further information about the economics department curriculum can be found in the curriculum documents available for download on the main curriculum page.